val-iisc/3d-lmnet/README.md

 git clone https://github.com/val-iisc/3d-lmnet.git
 cd 3d-lmnet
 ```
 2. Tensorflow ops for losses (Chamfer and EMD) as well as for point cloud visualization need to be compiled.
-Run the makefile as given below. (*Note that the the nvcc, cudalib, and tensorflow paths need to be updated to point to the locations on your machine*):
+Run the makefile as given below.
+(Note that the the nvcc, cudalib, and tensorflow paths inside the makefile need to be updated to point to the locations on your machine):
 ```shell
 make
 ```